34 Healthy Passover Recipes

 12. Sweet Spaghetti Squash Kugel With Apples and Raisins

 What?!
 Spaghetti on Passover?
-Don’t freak — it’s just spaghetti squash.
-This kugel is sweet enough to be dessert, thanks to raisins, coconut sugar, and cinnamon.
+Don’t freak—it’s just spaghetti squash.
+This kugel is sweet enough to be dessert, thanks to raisins, coconut sugar, and superfood cinnamon.
 But vitamin-packed squash and apples make it a nutritious side dish on Passover or any time of year.

 13. Amazing Charoset

-Charoset’s a traditional dish on the seder plate — the crunchy paste is supposed to represent the bricks and mortar the Jews used to build statues for the Egyptian pharaoh.
-And while the story of slavery is kind of a bummer, the dish itself is a sweet treat made with relatively healthy ingredients: raisins, pecans, almonds (a superfood in our book!), dates, and figs mashed into applesauce.
+Charoset’s a traditional dish on the seder plate—the crunchy paste is supposed to represent the bricks and mortar the Jews used to build statues for the Egyptian pharaoh.
+The dish itself is a sweet treat made with relatively healthy ingredients: raisins, pecans, almonds (a superfood in our book!), dates, and figs mashed into applesauce.
 It works really well as a snack on top of matzo or even paired with a meaty main dish at Passover dinner.

 14. Carrot and Sweet Potato Tzimmes